ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 #### Active Scanning

 There may be scenarios where a Victim suspects that they are being tracked without their consent.
-Active scanning should allow a user to use a native application on their Device to search for tracking Tags that are separated from their Owners.
-When a Tag has been identified as potentially being used for unwanted location tracking, the user should be able to view the serial number of the Device along with obfuscated Owner information (e.g. last four digits of phone number, obfuscated email address) and instructions on how to find and/or disable the Device (see {{finding-tracking-Tags}} and {{disabling-tracking-Tags}}).
+Active scanning should allow a user to use a native application on their Device to search for Location-tracking Tags that are separated from their Owners.
+When a Tag has been identified as potentially being used for unwanted location tracking, the user should be able to view the serial number of the Device along with obfuscated Owner information (e.g. last four digits of phone number, obfuscated email address) and instructions on how to find and/or disable the Device (see {{finding-tracking-tags}} and {{disabling-tracking-tags}}).
 Additional information about when that Tag has been previously encountered within a designated time window (e.g. the last 12 hours) should also be included if available (see {{balancing-privacy-and-security}}).
 Allowing users to "snooze" or ignore Tags known to be safe (e.g. Tags from a family member) could also be implemented.
 Tracking Tags that are near their Owners should not be shared to avoid abuse of the active scanning feature.

 #### Passive Scanning

 The Platform should passively scan for Devices suspected of unwanted location tracking and notify the user.
 This will involve implementing one or more algorithms to use to flag trackers and determine when to notify the user.
 (A dedicated DULT WG document will address tracking algorithms, and will be linked when it is available.)
-The user could be notified through a push notification or through Sounds and Haptics (see {{tracking-Tag-alerts}}).
-When a Tag has been identified as potentially being used for unwanted location tracking, the user should be able to view the serial number of the Device along with obfuscated Owner information (e.g. last four digits of phone number, obfuscated email address) for all accounts linked to the Tag and instructions on how to find and/or disable the Tag (see {{finding-tracking-Tags}} and {{disabling-tracking-Tags}}).
+The user could be notified through a push notification or through Sounds and Haptics (see {{tracking-tag-alerts}}).
+When a Tag has been identified as potentially being used for unwanted location tracking, the user should be able to view the serial number of the Device along with obfuscated Owner information (e.g. last four digits of phone number, obfuscated email address) for all accounts linked to the Tag and instructions on how to find and/or disable the Tag (see {{finding-tracking-tags}} and {{disabling-tracking-tags}}).
 There will be tradeoffs between detecting potential unwanted location tracking promptly and alerting the potential Victim prematurely.
 One way to handle these tradeoffs is to allow users to set the sensitivity of these alerts.
 For example, the [AirGuard](https://github.com/seemoo-lab/AirGuard) app includes three different "Security Level" settings that users can customize.

 To improve the accuracy of Unwanted Tracking detection, a confidence scoring mechanism can be used.
 Instead of issuing binary alerts for all detected tracking Devices, the system assigns a confidence score based on multiple factors, helping distinguish between genuine tracking threats and benign scenarios.